Qarj/webimblaze-server/README.md

 Or submit a test script to run using POST.

-This project is not yet ready for use, check back later!

 The main WebInject project is here: http://qarj.github.io/WebInject

 ## Deploy on Windows